mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 - Digital and Technology Solutions Degree Apprentice

-- Studying Digital and Technology solutions while living at home in Macclesfield and working at Royal London, visits Manchester weekly for either university or leisure.
+- Studying and working at Royal London at the same time while living at home in Macclesfield.
+Clsoe links to the city centre and visits Manchester weekly for either university or leisure.

 - Likes:
 Independant food establishments that are relatively low budget.
 Second hand fashion options close to Macclesfield.
 Drinking and eating with large groups of friends.
 Lively music venues.
 Animals such as dogs and cats.